Ebola vaccine: Chart

-Approved
+Approved worldwide

 rVSV-ZEBOV

-VSV-EBOV or rVSV-ZEBOV, sold under the brand name Ervebo, is a vaccine based on the vesicular stomatitis virus which was genetically modified to express a surface glycoprotein of Zaire Ebola virus.
-In November 2019, the European Commission granted a conditional marketing authorization.
-The WHO prequalification came fewer than 48 hours later, making it the fastest vaccine prequalification process ever conducted by WHO.
+rVSV-ZEBOV (also known as cAd3-ZEBO) sold under the brand name Ervebo, is a vaccine based on the vesicular stomatitis virus which was genetically modified to express a surface glycoprotein of the Kikwit strain of the Zaire Ebola virus.
+Nonetheless, due to high levels of similarity between the different strains of the Zaire virus, it remains effective even when faced with other strains of the Zaire virus such as the Mayinga or Makona strain.
+However, increased genetic differences means it offers only partial protection against other species of ebolaviruses such as the Sudan virus or the Bundibugyo virus, where it offers about a 75% level of protection.

+In November 2019, the European Commission granted a conditional marketing authorisation.
+The World Health Organization (WHO) prequalification came less than 48 hours later, making it the fastest vaccine prequalification process ever conducted by the WHO.
 It was approved for medical use in the European Union in November 2019.
 It was approved for medical use in the United States in December 2019.

 The most common side effects include pain, swelling and redness at the injection site, headache, fever, muscle pain, tiredness and joint pain.
 In general, these reactions occur within seven days after vaccination, are mild to moderate in intensity and resolved in less than a week.